snowdd1/homebridge-knx/README.md

 **Allow homebridge-knx to start the webserver by adding `"AllowWebserver":true,` at the beginning of your knx_config.json!**

 As a consequence remain devices, that homebridge-knx does not reconnnect to at start-up, stale and unreachable in HomeKit.
-To remove those shadows from HomeKit, use the little web server at `<your-homebridge>:18081/list`
+To remove those shadows from HomeKit, use the little web server at `<your-homebridge>:18081/list`.
+You might change the web server port with `"WebserverPort":18082` or whatever port suits you.

 ![image](https://cloud.githubusercontent.com/assets/11786396/19836160/5d1ddcde-9e98-11e6-8dc2-e621aceb1055.png)
 Clicking on the `delete from cache` link will **only** remove the devices from the current homebridge instance and their cache, **not** from the *knx_config.json*, that means they will be rediscovered upon next startup as new device in the default room!